davidhubbard/tiva-ussh/libti2cit/README.md

 master just scanned you (`I2C_SCSR_QCMDST`), wants you to transmit data (`I2C_SCSR_TREQ`), or wants you to receive data (`I2C_SCSR_RREQ`).

-Assume the proper submission position and, if the data doesn't make sense, ignore it.
+If the data doesn't make sense, ignore it.
+But do not ignore I2C_SCSR_RREQ: when this bit is set the i2c controller is holding the clock line until you feed it a byte.
+The master may freeze while waiting for your i2c controller will let go of the clock line.

+If you get I2C_SCSR_RREQ and do not want to send data, send 0xFF to indicate you have nothing to say.

 Advanced features like dual slave addresses and clock stretching are also possible, but not discussed here.